ReImagine Lexington: An Art and Design Competition

 Why is your imagined space important?
 We want to know!

 Alongside your submission, please include a one-page explanation of your design — how it serves the community, and who it would benefit most.
-This information will be displayed with your submission.
+This information will be displayed alongside your submission.
+Please keep this part brief and direct.

 Step 4: Submit Your Work